letsemploy/docs/README.md

-# oJobPub Docs and Website
+# Docs about Letsenploy

-oJobPub is an initiative with the goal, to create a free, simple and efficient process to publish your vacancies on your own website and make it easy, simple and efficient to collect the data for everyone.

-Read more about on https://www.ojobpub.org/
+Read more about on https://docs.letsemploy.org